eduardofischermath/homemade_financial_instruments/ISSUES.md

 The way it is done: the large Python project/package has many subpackages.
-Each subpackage currently has a single file with multiple classes (with the exception of the testing subpackage, which has multiple files), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top level of the subpackage via:
+Each subpackage currently has a single file with multiple classes (noting that testing is not a subpackage, but outside the large package), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top level of the subpackage via:
 "from . import * "

-The large Python package, on the other hand, will have (via importing) all subpackages at the top-level (with the exception of the testing subpackage) by doing relative imports on its initialization file with:
+The large Python package, on the other hand, will have (via importing) all subpackages at the top-level by doing relative imports on its init file with:
 "from . import subpackage"
 If the large package is imported in a module or in interactive session using a simple "import project" statement, then any Class (except for